brianvp/brianvp.github.com/_posts/2016-09-23-Angular2-Pipes.md

 - only runs when a **pure change** is made to the input value.
 - a pure change is when a primitive type is updated, or a reference type is updated
-- a pure change does not include changes within an object e.g. `{{customer.name | uppercase}}` a change to name would not cause the filter to be re-evaluated, since this is inside the customer object.
+- a pure change does not include changes within an object e.g. {% raw %}`{{customer.name | uppercase}}`{% endraw %} a change to name would not cause the filter to be re-evaluated, since this is inside the customer object.
 This is for performance reasons.

 Impure Pipes